AAArena/First-Closed-Doors-Competition/developing/3-LaunchingYourAlgobot.md

 ```
 Once you are finished, commit the changes and submit a pull request.
 Someone in the AdvancedAlgos Organization will analyze your request and pull it into the main branch's code if everything looks right.

-Once that is done, you will be able to see your bot's activity at http://aawebplatformalpha.azurewebsites.net/
+Once that is done, you will be able to see your t-bot's activity at http://aawebdevelop.azurewebsites.net/

 ### Competition Configuration